|Webinars Print Page|

 We will use web conferencing software for these synchronous webinars.
 You don't need any special equipment, just a computer and Internet access.
 Prior to the webinar, I will send you the log in information you need or you can get it from the Webinar information box on this guide or you can download the instructions from the Webinar Log In Information box on this guide..

 What if I can't make it to a webinar?

 I record these sessions so you can go back and listen to them again or, if you can't attend, you can listen to the webinar at your convenience.
-I will send the link out to people who registered.
+I add the link to the recording under each workshop listing on this guide.

 How do I register?

 Registration is preferred but not required.
 Click on the title of the webinar to go to the registration form.
-Please be sure to include your email address so I can send you the log in instructions for the webinar

 Who do I contact if I have questions?